 FACT: The hymeneal tissue experiences changes during birth and the prepubescent and pubescent years.
 In addition, estrogen plays an important role in the physiological changes of the hymen during the lifespan.
 For instance, since newborn babies are still under the influence of the mother’s estrogen the hymen is thick and elastic.
 Newborns may continue to produce increased levels of estrogen for the first two to four years.
 When estrogen levels increase again during puberty, the hymen becomes thick and elastic again.
 However, after estrogen leaves the newborn’s body and before a child becomes pubescent, a girl’s body has decreased levels of estrogen.
 Without estrogen, the hymen becomes smooth, thin and without any elasticity.
 During this stage, the hymen is extremely sensitive and delicate.

 Remember that a torn or missing hymen in a young girl may not necessarily be indicative of sexual abuse.
 In older girls, other sexual activity may account for a torn or missing hymen.
 Bumps and clefts in the hymen may be the result of sexual abuse but are also found in girls with no history of sexual abuse.

 Sexually transmitted diseases or pregnancy are of course a physical indicator that almost always points to sexual abuse, especially if the victim was a young child.
-STDS such as gonorrhea, rectogenital chlamydial infections, herpes simplex, venereal warts and syphilis have been found in sexually abused children.
+STDS such as gonorrhea, discharge from chlamdyia infection, herpes simplex, venereal warts and syphilis have been found in sexually abused children.

 Findings are categorized as “high probability” and “low probability” findings.
 A combination of several high probability findings lends credence to the sexual abuse incident while low probability findings may easily be the result of something other than sexual abuse.